Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

 bonds(lattice::Lattice, nneighbor::Int) -> Vector{<:Bond}
 bonds(lattice::Lattice, neighbors::Neighbors) -> Vector{<:Bond}
 ```
-which is based on the `KDTree` type provided by the [`NearestNeighbors.jl`](https://github.com/KristofferC/NearestNeighbors.jl) package.
-In the first method, all the bonds up to the `nneighbor`th nearest neighbors are returned, including the 1-point bonds:
+This function is based on the `KDTree` type provided by the [`NearestNeighbors.jl`](https://github.com/KristofferC/NearestNeighbors.jl) package.
+In the first method, all bonds up to the `nneighbor`th nearest neighbors are returned, including the 1-point bonds:
 ```jldoctest unitcell
 julia> lattice = Lattice([0.0, 0.0]; vectors=[[1.0, 0.0], [0.0, 1.0]]);